 Navigant also estimated persistence savings by month using a variation on the PPR model.
 In this variant, the treatment indicator is interacted with the monthly dummies to get an estimate of savings in each month.
-Formally, the model is shown in Equation 2-3.
+Formally, the model is shown in Error!
+Reference source not found..